greenmug-md/NewsPressPlay/Topcoder.md

 # EdgeNet Challenge Series - Video News Feeds App Solution Writeup

-The challenge was to build a mobile application [Video News Feeds Application Challenge](https://www.topcoder.com/challenges/1af89a1d-7a29-4617-90f6-675064dc076c) using Alefedge Video Enablement API.
+The challenge was to build a mobile application [Video News Feeds Application Challenge](https://www.topcoder.com/challenges/1af89a1d-7a29-4617-90f6-675064dc076c) using Alefedge [EdgeNet Video Enablement API](https://alefedge.com/products/prepackaged-solutions/dev-video-enablement/).
 Here I will discuss my solution and my approach to the requirements during the development of the application.

 ## Functional Requirements
 The Main Requirement was for the user to be able to load and view news feed videos in low latency using the [EdgeNet Video Enablement API](https://alefedge.com/products/prepackaged-solutions/dev-video-enablement/)